 How Django determines the lookups and transforms which are used¶

-In some cases you may which to dynamically change which Transform or Lookup is returned based on the name passed in, rather than fixing it.
+In some cases you may wish to dynamically change which Transform or Lookup is returned based on the name passed in, rather than fixing it.
 As an example, you could have a field which stores coordinates or an arbitrary dimension, and wish to allow a syntax like .filter(coords__x7=4) to return the objects where the 7th coordinate has value 4.
 In order to do this, you would override get_lookup with something like:

 class CoordinatesField(Field): def get_lookup(self, lookup_name): if lookup_name.startswith('x'): try: dimension = int(lookup_name[1:]) except ValueError: pass finally: return get_coordinate_lookup(dimension) return super(CoordinatesField, self).get_lookup(lookup_name)